intra2net/paperbackup/README.md

 Only 2D barcodes have the density to make key backup practical.
 QR Code and DataMatrix are the most common 2D barcodes.

+Using a common barcode symbology makes sure that there are several independent implementations of decoders available.
+This increases the probability that they handle defects and error correction differently and are able to tolerate different kinds of defects.
+So if the barcode gets damaged, you have several programs you can try.

 Several papers comparing QR and DataMatrix come to the conclusion that DataMatrix allows a higher density and offers better means for error correction.
 I tested this and came to the conclusion that the QR code decoding programs available to me had better error